AITBISCOOL/IGPU-AutomodPlus/README.md

 ## Credits to:
-[BenNottelling](https://www.reddit.com/r/lowendgaming/comments/a4if12/intel_igpu_driver_tweaker_igpuautomod/) - this is the original post and this is the [tool website](https://igpumods.weebly.com/download-the-tool.html)
-Mecyanned for updating the tool and improving the spoofing
+[BenNottelling](https://www.reddit.com/r/lowendgaming/comments/a4if12/intel_igpu_driver_tweaker_igpuautomod/) - this is the original post and this is the [tool website](https://igpumods.weebly.com/download-the-tool.html) and Mecyanned for updating the tool and improving the spoofing